 Moin,

-I’m Justus Waterman, a UX/UI designer with a strong background in digital media design and solid programming skills.
-After graduating in Industrial Design at Osnabrück University of Applied Sciences, I joined ISCOPE as a UX/UI Designer.
+I’m Justus Waterman, a UX/UI designer with over 12 years of agency experience in digital design, development, and strategy.
+I have a strong background in digital media design and solid programming skills.

 My Path: Advertising, Coding & Designing User Experiences